Infant Cephalohematoma Attorneys in Louisville

 What is Infant Cephalohematoma?

-Though it’s a long word, a cephalohematoma is actually a rather simple condition.
+A cephalohematoma occurs when blood collects beneath the scalp, specifically in the area between the skull’s outer covering (periosteum) and the bone itself.
+This happens due to the forces exerted on the baby’s head and scalp during childbirth, which can cause the periosteum to separate from the skull, leading to the rupture of blood vessels.
 During pregnancy or labor, excess pressure on a baby’s head can cause small blood vessels to rupture.
 The resultant blood clot will form under the baby’s scalp.
 These injuries don’t show up right away, but as more blood escapes the broken blood vessels, they become visible—often days or weeks after the birth.

 If your baby’s head has a raised bump that’s soft, they may have a cephalohematoma.
 The injury should not look red or purple like a bruise, and the skin itself should be fine.
 If you find a bump like this, it’s not an immediate cause for concern.